amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Find the index of an element in a sorted array.

 If we implement (Algorithm A) going through all the elements in an array, it will take a running time of `O(n)`.
 Can we do better?
 We can try using the fact that the collection is already sorted.
-Later, we can divide in half as we look for the element in question.
+Later, we can divide it in half as we look for the element in question.

 {% codeblock lang:js mark:3-4,11,14 %}
 function indexOf(array, element, offset = 0) {